exporl/auditory-eeg-challenge-2024/content/registration.md

 information can be deduced based on the training set.
 - All parameters should be tuned on the training set.
 The test sets can be used only in an evaluation paradigm to provide output labels/predictions.
+- Upon submission, we ask that the teams submit their code, along with the generated predictions.
+This code will not be shared and the intellectual property belongs to the participants at all times.
+- Additionally, we encourage all teams to publically share their code at the end of the contest.